gongpx20069/ICRA_RM_Perception-Planning/README.md

 #### 4.1.2 YoloNanoTest.ipynb
 This is our reproduction of Yolo nano's test script.
 We can also directly convert to Python in ipynb and modify the code to run in NVIDIA Jetson TX2.
 ### 4.2 sentry_pose
+#### 4.2.1 sentry_train.py
+We collected the position of our robot after AMCL algorithm and the information of two sentry cameras, stored the relevant data and carried out network training.
+Our network can directly input the sentry camera and output the position of the robot.

+#### 4.2.2 sentry_test.py
+Neural network input sentry image directly to predict the position of enemy robot.

+### 4.3 path planning
+#### 4.3.1